omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 - Finally, the :guilabel:`Export Chart` option opens the common image/data exporting dialog (see section :ref:`ana-batch-export`) for this chart only.
 This option relies on the chart script for doing the actual exporting.
-(It runs the chart script  in the background, asking it for perform the export.)
+(It runs the chart script  in the background, asking it to perform the export.)